abdelrahman-elkady/se-tutorial/lab-3.md

 Sublime should open and you can type a message.
 When you're done just save the file and close it.

-If you didn't change the editor you should see something like this in your terminal.
+If you didn't change the editor you should see nano open up again with something like this.

 ```